WED., OCT. 18

 Watch more videos

 Elliot Lurie is a singer and songwriter best known for the hit “Brandy (You’re A Fine Girl)”.
 Recorded by Looking Glass, a band featuring Lurie on vocals and guitar, “Brandy” was released in the summer of 1972.
 It quickly rose to the top of the charts, selling over a million copies and becoming one of the most played radio records of the year.
-Over time the song has endured, consistently selling more than 100,000 downloads a year and being recorded by such disparate artists as Kenny Chesney and Red Hot Chili Peppers.
-It has been featured in numerous films and TV productions including Charlie’s Angels and The Simpsons.
-On last year’s Memorial Day countdown, New York oldies powerhouse CBS FM ranked Looking Glass’ original version as the eleventh most popular recording of all time.
+Over time the song has endured, recorded by such disparate artists as Kenny Chesney and Red Hot Chili Peppers and featured in numerous films and TV productions including Charlie’s Angels and The Simpsons.
+This summer it was prominently featured in the blockbuster Guardians of the Galaxy Volume 2 in which Kurt Russell's character describes it as "possibly Earth's greatest composition"!
+That may be a bit of a stretch, but on last year’s Memorial Day countdown, New York oldies powerhouse CBS FM ranked Looking Glass’ original version as the eleventh most popular recording of all time.

 Looking Glass charted one more time, with “Jimmy Loves Maryanne” in 1973.
 Reaching #33, the record has become something of a cause celebre among some ‘70’s music fans.
 Featuring Lurie’s distinctive vocals and produced by the legendary Arif Mardin, some feel it’s a more distinguished recording than “Brandy”.
 The song was later covered by New Wave icon Josie Cotton.